Fresh Air Museum – Government Street:

 811-817 Government Street

 The Canadian Pacific Railway’ commitment to build the elegant Empress Hotel marked the beginning of Victoria’s transformation from a supply and manufacturing hub to a renowned health and pleasure destination.
-Recognizing the opportunity, Joseph and Lewis Rostein commissioned their Metropolitan Building in 1903.
+Recognizing the opportunity, Joseph and Lewis Rostein commissioned Thomas Hooper and C. Elwood Watkins to design their Rostein Building in 1903.
+In 1904 it was renamed the Metropolitan Building.

 Strategically located near the Inner Harbour, the original Post Office building, and the site of the future Empress (1908), the Metropolitan Building has remained in continuous commercial use since its completion.
-Its five generous storefronts initially housed Betty’s Café, Montague Bridgeman Fine China, and the bicycle department of Plimley’s, a local automobile retailer.
+Its five generous storefronts initially housed Betty’s Café, Montague Bridgeman Fine China, and the bicycle department of Plimley’s, a local automobile retailer, and M. Tsingloy’s Fruits and Vegetables.
 The American consulate occupied the second floor, adding to the building’s early prestige.
+In 1946 the architectural firm of Birley, Wade and Stockdill removed the building’s cornice from the Government Street façade and altered the street level store fronts.

 The Belmont Building 1912